aornt/blabel2/README.md

   - blabel2.glade   # The app-layout, this is part of the app itself

 - $HOME/.config/blabel/
-  - blabel.conf     # The config-file blabel.conf preserves the window content on exit of the app.
+  - blabel.json     # The config-file blabel.json preserves the window content on exit of the app.
 It is not usable as preset file for quick presets or other user presets.
 It will be overwritten each session.

 - $HOME/.config/blabel/presets   # This directory is the location of the presets.
   - XXXXXX.conf # These will be read and written by the app.
 It is possible to edit them manually.